+Manager Mackenzie Financial Corporation 180 Queen Street West Toronto, Ontario M5V 3K1 We manage the overall business of each of the Funds, including selecting the portfolio management team for each Fund's portfolio, providing each Fund with accounting and administration services and promoting sales of each Fund's units through independent financial advisors in each province and territory of Canada.
+Trustee Mackenzie Financial Corporation Toronto, Ontario Each of the Funds is organized as a unit trust.
+When you invest in the Fund, you are buying units of the trust.
+The trustee holds the actual title to the cash and units owned by the Funds on your behalf.
+Portfolio Manager Mackenzie Financial Corporation Toronto, Ontario In our capacity as manager, we have ultimate responsibility for and directly provide, unless indicated, the portfolio management services provided to the Funds.
+Custodian Canadian Imperial Bank of Commerce (" CIBC ") Toronto, Ontario Except as otherwise stated, the custodian has custody of the units in each Fund's portfolio.
+Registrar Mackenzie Financial Corporation Toronto, Ontario As registrar, we keep track of the owners of units of the Funds, process purchase, switch and redemption orders, issue investor account statements and issue annual tax-reporting information.
 Auditor Deloitte LLP Toronto, Ontario The auditor audits the annual financial statements of each Fund and provides an opinion on whether or not the annual financial statements are fairly presented in accordance with International Financial Reporting Standards.
-Securities Lending Agent CIBC Toronto, Ontario CIBC acts as agent for securities lending transactions for the Funds that engage in securities lending.
+Securities Lending Agent CIBC Toronto, Ontario Bank of New York Mellon New York, New York CIBC and Bank of New York Mellon act as agents for securities lending transactions for the Funds that engage in securities lending.
 Mackenzie Funds' Independent Review Committee The mandate of the Mackenzie Funds' Independent Review Committee ("IRC") is to review and provide input on our written policies and procedures that deal with conflict-of-interest matters in respect of a Fund and to review and, in some cases, approve conflict-of-interest matters.
 This includes reviewing a Fund's holdings, purchases and sales of securities of companies related to us.
 The IRC may also approve certain mergers involving the Funds and any change of the auditor of the Funds.
 Investor approval will not be obtained in these circumstances, but the affected Fund's investors will be sent a written notice at least 60 days before the effective date of any such merger or change of auditor.
 The IRC presently consists of the following four members: Robert Hines (Chair), George Hucal, Martin Taylor and Scott Edmonds.
 Each member of the IRC is independent of us, the Mackenzie Funds and any party related to us.
 The IRC prepares, at least annually, a report of its activities for investors.
 This report is available on our website at www.mackenzieinvestments.com, or you may request a copy, at no cost to you, by contacting us at service@mackenzieinvestments.com.
 Additional information about the IRC is available in the annual information form.